 What Do You Need to Know About Escape Windows?

-- Ground floor rooms can have direct access to a corridor leading directly to an door or escape window to the outside, or an escape window
+- Ground floor rooms can have direct access to a corridor leading directly to an external door or escape window

 - First floor rooms need an escape window, or a protected stair enclosure leading to an external door